$0 Wales — Care Needs Assessment Checklist

 When the Home Is Permanently Disregarded

-The property value is entirely excluded from the means test — indefinitely — if any of the following people still live there:
+The property can be disregarded in specified circumstances, including when any of the following people still live there:

 • Your parent's spouse or civil partner